jitpack/jitpack.io/README.md

 *Tip:* You can also automate GitHub releases with [Gradle release & version management plugin](https://github.com/allegro/axion-release-plugin)

-## BitBucket
+## Other Git hosts

-Using BitBucket is similar to using GitHub repositories.
-The only difference is:
+JitPack also works with other Git hosting providers.
+The only difference is the groupId of your artifacts:

+ - BitBucket: *org.bitbucket*.Username:Repo:Tag
- - *Group:* org.bitbucket.Username
+ - GitLab: *com.gitlab*.Username:Repo:Tag

-Too see an example head to https://jitpack.io and 'Look Up' a BitBucket repository by url.
+Too see an example head to https://jitpack.io and 'Look Up' a Git repository by url.

 Publishing on JitPack
 ======